-According to the inductive database approach, mining queries can be expressed declaratively in terms of constraints on the desired patterns or models [1-3].
-Thanks to an important research effort the last few years, inductive queries on local patterns (e.g., set or sequential patterns) and complete solvers which can evaluate them on large data sets (Boolean or sequence databases) have been proved extremely useful.
-Properties of user-defined constraints have been studied in depth (e.g., monotonicity, succinctness, convertibility) and sophisticated pruning strategies enable to compute complete answer sets for many constraints (i.e., Boolean combination of primitive constraints) of practical interest.
-However, the more we use these techniques on real-life data, e.g., biological or medical data (and thus intrinsically dirty and noisy), the more we are convinced that inductive queries should return fault-tolerant patterns.
-One interesting direction of research is to introduce softness w.r.t. constraint satisfaction [4, 5].
-We consider in this paper another direction which leads to crispy user-defined constraints in which fault-tolerance is declaratively specified.
+According to the inductive database approach, mining queries can be expressed declaratively in terms of constraints on the desired patterns or models [16, 10, 6].
+Thanks to an important research effort the last few years, inductive queries on local patterns (e.g., set or sequential patterns) and complete solvers which can evaluate them on large datasets (Boolean or sequence databases) have been proved extremely useful.
+Properties of constraints have been studied in depth (e.g., monotonicity, succinctness, convertibility) and sophisticated pruning strategies enable to compute complete answer sets for many constraints (i.e., Boolean combination of primitive constraints) of practical interest.
+However, the more we use these techniques on intrinsically dirty and noisy real-life data, e.g., biological or medical data, the more we are convinced that inductive queries should return fault-tolerant patterns.
+One interesting direction of research is to introduce softness w.r.t. constraint satisfaction [1,5].
+We consider in this paper another direction leading to crispy constraints in which fault-tolerance is declaratively specified.